the-lockedcraft-legacy-organization/ParamnesticCure/README.md

 ## ***[PULL REQUESTS](https://github.com/the-lockedcraft-legacy-organization/ParamnesticCure/pulls) WELCOME!***

 # Description
-Block Logging Plugins allow admins to restore/revert any area's blocks to the way they were any point in time.<br />
+Block Logging Plugins allow admins to restore/revert the blocks of any area to the way they were any point in time.<br />
-Unfortunately, when doing this, Loggers do not consider the data stored by Creative Limiter Plugins.<br />
+Unfortunately, when doing this, Loggers do not consider the data Creative Limiter Plugins store.<br />

 For that reason, **Block Logger Plugins are NOT compatible with Creative Limiter Plugins**!<br />
 Specifically, **they can UNPROTECT CREATIVE BLOCKS and MARK SURVIVAL BLOCKS AS CREATIVE**!<br />

 For a technical explanation of the problem, see [this logic chain](https://i.imgur.com/KsChAdh.png).<br />
-Note that it can be rather complex as chain can occur recursively, in any order, and/or at any time.
+Note that it can be rather complex as that chain can occur recursively, in any order, and/or at any time.
 <br /><br />
 **PARAMNESTIC SOLVES THIS INCOMPATIBILITY**!<br />
 PC stores the location and status of potential block conflicts in a third database.<br />
-PC will then correct detected conflicts using the Logger and Limiter's APIs
+PC will then correct detected conflicts using the Logger's and the Limiter's APIs

 ### Paramnestic Has Support For:
 ##### Block Loggers: